jakewalter/easyQuake/README.md

 ## Acknowledgments

-* code was used from obspyck, gpd, hashpy, and others
+* code was reused from obspy (https://github.com/obspy/obspy/wiki), gpd (https://github.com/interseismic/generalized-phase-detection), PhasePApy (https://github.com/austinholland/PhasePApy), and others
-* would not be possible without obspy
+* would not be possible without the robust documentation in the obspy project
 * this work was developed at the Oklahoma Geological Survey